BUSINESS INTERNSHIPS

 Internship Details

-Ecosystem services such as pollination, pest control, nutrient cycling, water purification, food provision, and flood control are essential for sustaining human existence and well-being.
+Ecosystem services such as pollination, pest control, nutrient cycling, water purification, food provision, and flood control are essential for sustaining human well-being.
 However, many of these services are not commonly provided by the private market as a result of intrinsic challenges to market efficiency such as strategic free-riding, lack of information, and high transaction costs.
 As a result, the natural environment is not properly maintained or funded, and where ecosystem service provision is remunerated, it is almost exclusively via external sources such as government grants or charitable donation.

-Nevertheless, the emerging field of private provision of ecosystem services represents an opportunity to tap new funding sources for improved environmental conservation.
+However, the emerging field of private provision of ecosystem services represents an opportunity to tap new funding sources for improved environmental conservation.
 This internship will examine the theory of the private provision of public goods and research existing empirical studies of Payments for Ecosystem Services (PES).
 This research will determine the practical feasibility of achieving fully private PES, and which forms of intervention can maximize conservation outcomes.

 During this month-long Internship you will conduct original research on the private provision of ecosystem services.
 Collaborating with your fellow interns, you will learn how the application of economic principles can provide novel solutions to environmental problems, and with your mentor's guidance you will co-author an academic research paper on this topic for publication.
 No previous knowledge of economics or environmental science is required to participate.